• Skip to primary navigation

 Note from the Expert: Every successful day on the trail is about preparation and physics, because tire longevity is earned, not given.
 Before you even start, you must master the critical link between tire pressure and load range for every rig to maximize your contact patch.
 Once moving, remember your ultimate off-road armor is your sidewall protection against the inevitable pinch flat.
 And finally, your traction on the obstacle is dictated by choosing the right aggressive vs hybrid tread pattern for your terrain.
 Master those three steps, and your rig will be ready for anything.

-Tread Life & Longevity — Built to Last With Care
+Tread Life & Durability: Built to Last

 Tire Size Selection: The Basics You Can’t Skip